| Maine was to be my turnaround

 6-foot tides, I thought home base in San Clemente had good sized tides.
 That

 was until I saw 30-foot tides in Eastport.
+I scoped out a picture shoot,

 grabbed lunch in the RV, and when I came out to take the shot, the bay was